Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

-For the last statement, we already proved in Corollary \ref{second order} that the hypersurface $V_{10}(F)\subset \PP(V)$ is contained in the determinantal hypersurface $Y_F$ of points where $M_2$ has rank at most $20$.
-On the other hand, one can exhibit $F$ for which $Y_F$ is irreducible (an explicit such example is given in the proof of Proposition \ref{lefiniteveronese}, see Remark \ref{rema14aout}).
-Hence for such an $F$, $V_{10}(F)$ must be equal to $Y_F$, which obviously implies the same result for any $F$. \end{proof}
+For the last statement, we already proved in Corollary \ref{second order} that the hypersurface $V_{10}(F)\subset \PP(V)$ is contained in the determinental hypersurface $Y_F$ of points where $M_2$ has rank at most $20$.
+On the other hand, one can exhibit $F$ for which $Y_F$ is irreducible (cf. Proposition \ref{exampleveronese}).
+Hence for such an $F$, $V_{10}(F)$ must be equal to $Y_F$, which implies the same result for any $F$. \end{proof} \begin{remark}{\rm The general cubic fourfold $F$ in the divisor $D_{IR}$ has rank $10$, while $V_{10}(F)$ is a Pfaffian cubic hypersurface (cf. \cite[Lemma 3.9 and Proposition 3.15]{IR}).
+In this case the $(35\times 21)$-matrix $M_2$ has rank $18$ at a general point of $V_{10}(F)$. } \end{remark}